User claimed

 - A real user binding once the claim completes, with a revoke surface the user controls.

-- Optionally: agents can be productive from second one (anonymous-start) instead of waiting for the human to be available to read an OTP.
+- Optionally: agents can be productive from second one (anonymous start) instead of waiting for the human to confirm.

 Trade-offs